 Addiction and relapse cycles can increase the chance of patients developing clinical mental health disorders, even if they originally became addicted just through recreational use.
 Professional addiction treatment centers specializing in dual diagnosis provide solutions with higher success rates than those that treat only the physical dependency.

 Tolerance and Dependence

-As an individual’s addiction progresses, their mind and body build a tolerance to the substance.
+As an individual’s addiction progresses, their brain and body build a tolerance to the substance.
 Repeated ingestion and exposure to drugs or alcohol reduces the overall effect a substance has on the body.
 In turn, individuals may need to consume the substance in higher quantities each time it is used.

 As tolerance and dependence continues, individuals feel more reliant on obtaining the feeling of euphoria, calmness, or the high they achieved when they first began using the substance.
-Often times, tolerance becomes an issue with individuals who are struggling with severe addictions to substances, prompting them to turn to even more dangerous and high-risk drugs.
+Oftentimes, tolerance becomes an issue with individuals who are struggling with severe addictions to substances, prompting them to turn to even more dangerous and high-risk drugs.